instructure/CheckYourSSeLf/README.md

 CheckYourSSeLf
 ==============
-A friendly [Slack](https://slack.com/) bot that checks your Amazon AWS accounts for expiring SSL certificates.
+A friendly [Slack](https://slack.com/) bot that checks your Amazon AWS accounts, and remote urls for expiring SSL certificates.

 How does it work?
 -----------------
-* The bot retrieves a list of all IAM Server Certificates from each configured AWS account.
+* The bot retrieves a list of all IAM Server Certificates from each configured AWS account, and each remote url.
 * Every certificate is then parsed to see how many days are left until expiration.
 * Certificates that fall below the configured warning threshold will trigger an alert.
 * The results get posted to Slack.